ibm-cloud-docs/assistant/deploy-phone.md

 Add a phone integration so your assistant can answer the phone when your customers call.
 {: shortdesc}

 When your customer makes a phone call through a Session Initiation Protocol (SIP) trunk that you configure, the phone integration answers.
-The integration converts the dialog that your assistant follows as it interacts with your customers from text to voice by using the {{site.data.keyword.texttospeechfull}} service.
+The integration converts output from your dialog from text to voice by using the {{site.data.keyword.texttospeechfull}} service.
 The audio is sent to the telephone network through the SIP trunk.
 When the customer replies, voice is converted to text by using the {{site.data.keyword.speechtotextfull}} service.

 This integration type is available as a beta feature in the Dallas, Frankfurt, and Washington, DC locations.
 {: note}